-INDUCTION OF NEW STAFF, GOVERNORS AND VOLUNTEERS AND STAFF TRAINING
+INDUCTION OF NEW STAFF.
+GOVERNORS AND VOLUNTEERS AND STAFF TRAINING

-All new staff, governors and regular volunteers are given training in Child Protection at the start of their employment or voluntary work with the school.
+All new staff, governors and regular volunteers undergo safeguarding a child protection training (including online safety) at induction.
 All staff, including temporary staff and volunteers, are provided with induction that includes:

-- 1. Safeguarding Policy, Staff Behaviour Policy including Whistle-blowing procedures - 2.
+- 1. Safeguarding Policy (including policy and procedures for dealing with peer-on-peer abuse), Staff Behaviour Policy including Whistle-blowing procedures and policy - 2.
 Behaviour Policy (Pupil) - 3.
-Safeguarding response to children missing education - 4.
-Role of the DSL including identity of DSL and Deputies - 5.
-Online safety (E-Safety and Acceptable Use Policy, a copy of Part 1 and Part 5 of KCSIE (Sept 2020) (this is read by all new staff and by existing staff at regular intervals and where there is any change to the KCSIE document) - 6.
-A copy of KCSIE (Sept 2020) Annex A for school leaders, and all staff working directly with children
+Anti-Bullying Policy - 4.
+Safeguarding response to children missing education - 5.
+Role of the DSL including identity of DSL and Deputies - 6.
+Online safety (E-Safety and Acceptable Use Policy (including Cyber-Bullying) - 7.
+A copy of Part 1, Part 5 and Annex B of KCSIE (Sept 2021) (this is read by all new staff and by existing staff at regular intervals and where there is any change to the KCSIE document)